-DB's weak leverage and FCF coverage are largely because of the company's vertically integrated business model and substantial investment needs in rail track infrastructure and rolling stock.
+DB's high leverage and weak FCF coverage are largely because of the company's vertically integrated business model and substantial investment needs in rail track infrastructure and rolling stock.
 The combination of the two businesses provides DB with an advantage, given the breadth of its operations.
-Therefore, DB can accommodate higher leverage in the a2 BCA rating category than pure rail operators such as Ceske drahy, a.s.
+Therefore, DB can accommodate higher leverage in the a3 BCA rating category than pure rail operators such as Ceske drahy, a.s.
 (Baa2 stable, ba2).
 SNCF S.A.
 (Aa3 stable, a3) is DB's closest peer following the integration of the infrastructure manager SNCF Réseau's (Aa2 stable) monopolistic activities on 1 January 2020.
-SNCF S.A.'s lower BCA reflects the risks related to the upcoming liberalisation of the passenger railway market in France and DB's more favourable operating environment.